 1st Day:

 Visit the nearby temples and Mathas.
 It includes places like Jagannath Temple, Gundicha Temple and Loknath Temple.
-Moreover, visit the Sea Beach and Raghurajpur Artist Village.
+Moreover, visit the Sea Beach and the Raghurajpur Artist Village.

 2nd Day: